dhowe/AdLiPo/README.md

 #### test

-After loading the extenstion into your browsers:
+After loading the extension into your browsers:

 1. visit `test/test.html` and make sure all the divs in the page are blocked, then disable the extension and enable it again, make sure the rectangles are in the same sizes as the original divs.
 2. visit https://rednoise.org/adntest/simple.html and check for the same items
-3. visit https://hk.yahoo.com check if all the ads are hidden or replaced with rectangles.
+3. visit https://hk.yahoo.com and check if all the ads are hidden or replaced with rectangles.
 Disable the extension and enable it again, make sure that more than 75% of the ads are replaced.
-Should pay attention to ads incerted in the news lists.
-When testing this, make sure fliter list `AdGuard Chinese ` is enable (especially in Chrome)
+Should pay attention to ads inserted in the news lists.
+When testing this, make sure filter list `AdGuard Chinese ` is enabled. (especially in Chrome)